ran-huang/ran-huang/README.md

 ### 📝 What I do at work

 - Blog transcreation.
-My recent post 👉[*Flink on TiDB: Reliable, Convenient Real-Time Data Service*](https://pingcap.com/blog/flink-on-tidb-reliable-convenient-real-time-data-service).
+My recent post 👉[*The Past, Present, and Future of TiDB as an HTAP Database*](https://pingcap.com/blog/past-present-future-of-tidb-as-htap-databasee).
 - Documentation.
 Proud to be a Committer of [TiDB Docs SIG](https://developer.tidb.io/sig/docs)!

 ### 🤠 I also love